wavemotion-dave/GimliDS/README.md

   * Pressing X in configuration allow restoring of factory defaults for that game only.
   * New CIA timer adjustment for slight tweaks that some games need (e.g. Flying Shark, Mr. Heli)
   * New FLOPPY timer adjustment for slight tweaks that some games need (e.g. Dragon Wars now runs)
+  * Reverted CPU Adjustment to +0 (the +3 was too aggressive for some games - such as the new Sherwood!).
   * Turrican I now works... press the DS SELECT key and hold for 1-2 seconds to get past the title screen.
   * Fixed DS guru meditation (crash) error on some disk loads (fixes games like Barnsley Badger loading).
   * Slight tweaks to disk icon graphics for read/writes.